You know when you send a package through the post office and they hand you a tracking number?

 Mixmax Rules: Automatic follow-up

-Enhanced engagement data: Aside from opens, some email tracking software also lets you know if your emails are being forwarded, or if recipients are clicking on embedded links or PDFs (like contracts).
-This data can offer insights into what content or offerings are resonating with your audience, or if a buyer is getting ready to sign a deal.
+Aside from opens, some email tracking software also let you know if your emails are being forwarded, or if recipients click on embedded links or PDFs (like contracts).
+This data can offer insights into what content or offerings resonate with your audience, or if a buyer is getting ready to sign a deal.

 Mixmax's sales engagement insights

-Improved sales email campaigns: For salespeople, knowing which emails are getting opened and which links are clicked helps in refining email sequences and nurture campaigns for better effectiveness.
+For salespeople, knowing which emails are getting opened and which links are clicked helps refine email sequences and nurture campaigns for better effectiveness.

 Example of how email tracking can help drive decisions